binomial-dimension/LosingMoney/README.md

 One noticeable thing is that we change the loss function for better  fitting.
 Generally, MSE is the loss function for time-series forecasting tasks.
 But in many specific tasks, predicted time-series data often perform amplitude fluctuations and time delay fluctuations.
 Those fluctuations often means disasters for stock markets which acquire correct timing and right amplitude predictions.
 Simple MSE may hard to guide model to notice this.

 DTW, Soft-DTW, DILATE are loss functions focus on these below mentioned fluctuations, which can better represent the “**diff**” of two time-series.
 We choose this as a final index.
 During training, we realize “**percentage**” is the thing we care in stock price predictions.
 However, simply MAPE can’t help to converge quickly and correctly.
 Finally we use the weighted sum of MSE and MAPE.
-The weights is decided by eval result on both train and valuate set.
+The weights is decided by evaluate result on both train and valuate set.
 We hope the model is leaded by MSE firstly, and gradually care more about MAPE.
 $$
 Loss: \text{MSE} + 0.3 * \text{MAPE}
 $$
 We have tried several schedulers.
-We are encouraged by **fast.ai**‘s concpet , we firstly try **`OneCycleLR`** , and result proved it is not the best :cry: .  `ReduceLROnPlateau` is the best.
+We are encouraged by **fast.ai**‘s concept , we firstly try **`OneCycleLR`** , and result proved it is not the best :cry: .  `ReduceLROnPlateau` is the best.

 We finally get MSE of [0.002-0.004],MAPE of [0.07-0.013].